-Keanu Reeves Reportedly Had Role In ‘Captain Marvel’ But Dropped Out For ‘John Wick 3’
+Keanu Reeves Reportedly Had A Role In ‘Captain Marvel’ But Dropped Out For ‘John Wick 3’

 Keanu has already played a character in DC Comics portraying John Constantine back in 2005.
 A sequel was always rumored to be in the works but that never came to fruition.
 Constantine is a favorite of those who saw it and was underappreciated in its time.

-Just because Keanu backed out of this Captain Marvel role doesn’t mean he’s out of the MCU for good.
+Just because Keanu backed out of this Captain Marvel role, doesn’t mean he’s out of the MCU for good.
 The fact that he was interested in the role means things could be to come in the future.
-Many of the actors most associated with the MCU like Chris Evans, Chris Hemsworth, Robert Downey Jr., and Mark Ruffalo are expected to be done with the franchise leaving doors open for plenty of actors one of which could be Keanu.
+Many of the actors most associated with the MCU like Chris Evans, Chris Hemsworth, Robert Downey Jr., and Mark Ruffalo are expected to be done with the franchise, leaving doors open for plenty of actors, one of which could be Keanu.

 Captain Marvel: Keanu Reeves Almost Played Yon-Rogg – https://t.co/kRePtQPZb2 pic.twitter.com/rwpo6lvqmJ